2012 Russian Cup

-The 2012 Russian Cup was held in Penza, Russia from 12 to 17 June 2012.
+The 2012 Russian Cup, a Russian national artistic gymnastics competition, was held in Penza, Russia, from 12 to 17 June 2012.

 Medal winners

-The Russian Cup — featuring team, all-around and individual events — is the last competitive chance for on-the-bubble gymnasts to prove themselves worthy of Olympian status.

-Powered by superstars Aliya Mustafina and Viktoria Komova, Moscow ran away with the women's title on Wednesday, which also served as the qualification for all-around and event finals.
+Moscow, led by Aliya Mustafina, the women's individual all-around champion of the 2010 World Artistic Gymnastics Championships, won the women's team event, which also served as the qualification for all-around and event finals.